DoctorLai/prime-factorization/README.md

 ## Acknowledgments

 - Built with ❤️ by [@justyy](https://github.com/doctorlai)
-- Initial boilerplate provided by ChatGPT
+- Initial boilerplate provided by ChatGPT.
-- If you found this tool useful, consider buying me a [coffee](https://justyy.com/out/bmc) ☕
+- If you found this tool useful, consider buying me a [coffee](https://justyy.com/out/bmc) ☕ Thank you!